Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/meeting-notes.md

 - Wikimedia Incubator has supported sign-language test wikis with a SignWriting gadget and related custom scripts
 - older Wikimedia Cloud VPS / Labs services such as `swserver.wmflabs.org` and `swis.wmflabs.org` show that SignWriting support has already required custom bridge services

-The current state of individual properties, gadgets, services, and Cloud VPS resources should be verified before operational planning.
+Because Wikimedia properties, gadgets, services, and Cloud VPS resources can change, operational planning should start from a fresh check of their current state.

+For this release, P14164 and its formatter URL were checked on 2026-05-15.

 That history matters because it shows both real demand and real drift.